lydell/eslint-plugin-simple-import-sort/README.md

 // Relative imports.
 import e from "../../utils";
 import f from "../..";
+import type { B } from "../types";
+import typeof C from "../types";
 import g from "./constants";
 import h from "./styles";
 import i from "html-loader!./text.html";